Uberi/University-Notes/ECON101/ECON101.md

 The **long-run average cost curve** is the minimum of all the possible curves.
 It has parts of many different curves that correspond to different plant sizes.

 We can use this to find the plant size with the minimum average total cost for a given output quantity.
-This is the plant size with the lowest cost per output.
+This is the plant size with the lowest average cost per output.

 ### Economies